We were woken at 5 am by the dawn call to prayer from all the neighboring mosques:

 The call goes out 5 times a day, the last after dark, it is a regular reminder that Zamfara State like the other the northern states of Nigeria is overwhelmingly Muslim.

-Why this project is important for the Christians of the diocese?
+Why this project is important?

 Grace International School building committee

 After returning from church, we all rested a bit.
-We returned to the church at 5:00 for a meeting with the school building committee - those interested in building the primary and secondary school.
+We returned to the church at 5:00 for a meeting with the school building committee - those interested in building the secondary school.
 This was a very fruitful meeting.
 We explained our purpose in gathering data to build the school, and listened as the building committee described their vision to us.
 It was really a wonderful meeting, and as tired as the Americans were, I think we all communicated nicely.
 We left the meeting to return to Bishop John's house for dinner feeling very satisfied by the enthusiasm of the Diocese for our mission.